mrui0905/mrui0905/README.md

 - Developing a prototype private blockchain used to tokenize equity in private investment funds.

 🕕 In the past, I've:
-- Placed 1st at Citadel's 2023 Summer Invitational Datathon utilizing regression models, random forest regressors, SCMs, PCAs, and Difference-In-Difference models.
+- Placed 1st at Citadel's 2023 Summer Invitational Datathon utilizing regression models, random forest regressors, SCMs, and Difference-In-Difference models.
 - Modeled Monopoly and created machine learning models to optimize "aggression style" to maximize win percentage.
 - Collaborated with educators across the U.S. to design a more ethical and inclusive introductory CS curriculum currently used in 7 high schools.